Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 Basics of Responsive Web Design

-You may be wondering what the ideal width is for your web pages.
+You may be wondering what the ideal screen width is for your web pages.
 Unfortunately, there is no one-size-fits-all answer to this question.
 The use of Smartphones, Tablets, Laptops and Desktop Computers means that different displays and screen resolutions need to be considered.
-Responsive Web-Design means that the layout of the web page responds to the user's needs.
+Responsive Web Design means that the layout of the web page responds to the user's needs.
 This means that the layout of the web page must be flexible and adapt to the size of the browser window.
 Content, Navigation, and Page Structure must be optimized for each screen resolution.

-Browsers internally work with the viewport concept.
-To ensure that the viewport width matches the width of the display, a Meta Viewport specification must be included in the <head> section of each web page.
+Browsers internally work with the Viewport Concept.
+To ensure that the Viewport Width matches the width of the display, a Meta Viewport specification must be included in the <head> section of each web page.
 Without this meta tag, mobile devices would shrink the page to fit the screen.

 <meta name="viewport" content="width=device-width, initial-scale=1.0, user-scalable=yes">